Petite Body Shapes: Complete Styling Guide for Women 5'4" and Under

 Being petite doesn't define your body shape—it's just one aspect of your unique figure.
 Learn how to dress for your specific body type while maximizing your petite frame.

-Understanding Petite Body Shapes
+Understanding Your Petite Frame

 The 5 Petite Body Shapes